CONSULTATION FEE RANGE

 - Your full legal name and date of birth

 - Proof of Oklahoma residency

 - Your current physician information

-- Adult Patient Physician Recommendation Form dated within 30 days of the submission of the application.
-OMMA will reject your application if you don’t fully complete the ‘Certifying Board’ section
+- Adult Patient Physician Recommendation Form dated within 30 days of when you submitted the application.
+OMMA will reject your application if you don’t fully complete the “Certifying Board” section

 Here is a table highlighting what types of documents are accepted to fulfill each of the above requirements: